vonmillhausen/sf2000/README.md

 ---

 ## Version History
+20230512 - 1.7: Added a note about stock battery runtime.
+Added a section with information about A/V output performance.
+Added a bit of info about PAL/NTSC region speed for Genesis/Mega Drive.
+Retitled the "bisrv.asd" section to make it clearer that's the BIOS/firmware.

 20230511 - 1.6: Added a quick note about the display panel to the Hardware section, and added a new section for Emulators, including an incredible collection of ROM notes for Arcade thanks to `adcockm#8175`!
 Also added a "silent" background music file for download, and a table of contents (this page is getting fairly long 😅).
 Added a `favicon.ico` to get rid of that one annoying console error.

 20230510 - 1.5: Added additional detail to the Hardware section about the buttons, d-pad, thumb-stick, battery, and wireless controller support.